Franciscan Province of Bosnia: Monasteries and locations

-Đakovica – Samostan i župa sv.
+Gjakova – samostan sv.
+Ante Padovanskog i župa sv.
 Petra i Pavla.

 History

+Medieval period

 The Franciscans order arrived in Bosnia in the later half of the 13th century, aiming to eradicate the teachings of the Bosnian Church.
 The first Franciscan vicariate in Bosnia was founded in 1339/40.
 The province itself is the only institution in Bosnia and Herzegovina which has operated uninterruptedly since the Middle Ages.

+Ottoman era

 The Franciscan order was allowed by Sultan Mehmed II the Conqueror in the Ottoman Empire in 1463, after the Ottoman conquest of Bosnia and Herzegovina.
 Friar Anđeo Zvizdović of the Monastery in Fojnica received the oath on May 28 of 1463 at the camp of Milodraž.